basseye/Hello-World/README.md

 # Hello-World
-This is my first repository on GitHub. iI's just a test repo
+This is my first repository on GitHub.
+It's just a test repo